grass-roots-ultimate/clean-pii/README.md

 - Combines person and purchase information from Ultimate Central data exports
 - Cleans some Peronsally Identifiable Information (PII) from the data

+This executable is only useful if you have the permissions to export these data from our website.

 ## Usage

 `clean-pii` requires three things: